 - Leadership Class: CSM350 – This 3-credit elective course examines several aspects of leadership to help develop leadership abilities, self-awareness, and engage in numerous professional development opportunities.
 The class includes discussions and activities around Strengths Finder, ethics and decision making, various leadership theories, negotiations, and a unique mentorship opportunity.
 Students are connected with a non-faculty professional staff from across campus to deepen the in-class learning as well as address challenges and opportunities students are facing in their leadership roles on campus and in the professional realm.

 - Research and Communication Skills: LAIS398A – This 3-credit class helps students prepare to be effective in research in science or engineering, for communicating research to an intended audience, and for developing ethical standards that are grounded in personal values.
 The class covers elements of doing research, such as choosing a research topic, generating research questions, making a work plan, dealing with the ambiguity and hurdles of research, research ethics, as well as publishing scientific papers, scientific writing, giving oral communications, and writing research proposals.
 In addition, the class covers career-oriented topics such as choosing a program for graduate studies, working with an advisor, and applying for a job.
 Students acquire hands-on experience by choosing a research project, perform a literature search, develop critical thinking skills, making a work plan, writing a proposal, and presenting that proposal.
 The proposal can be the start of a senior design project.
 The class counts as one of the LAIS electives for undergraduates.
 Questions regarding this course may be directed to Dr. Roel Snieder or Dr. Cortney Holles.

-“The course “The Art of Science” was an eye opener for me.
+“The course “Research Skills for Graduate Students” was an eye opener for me.
 It made me think of my career and my life differently.
 It gave me energy and ideas to restart and continue when I am stuck.” -Eman Yahyn Al-Juraib